Is Child Behavior frustrating you?

-Is your child hyper sensitive, or has Sensory Processing Disorder?
+Is your child hyper sensitive, or have Sensory Processing Disorder?
 Are you worried your child has Reactive Attachment Behavior(RAD)?

 Did your child have birth trauma or post-birth trauma?
 Was your child conceived with artificial reproductive technology methods (ART)?